kaycebasques/kayce.basqu.es/src/sabbatical/prologue.md

 That leaves us with time.
 Time was by far my scarcest commodity leading up to the sabbatical.
-Like many people, I wanted to believe that I could excel at a full-time job while also pursuing personal interests.
+Like many people, I wanted to believe that I could do a full-time job while also pursuing personal interests.
 After 3 or 4 years of that belief, I finally faced the reality that it's very challenging to do a full-time job, create personal projects, continue my education,